Boll weevil

 feeds on cotton buds and flowers.
-Thought to be native to Central Mexico, it migrated into the United States from Mexico in the late 19th century and had infested all U.S. cotton-growing areas by the 1920s, devastating the industry and the people working in the American South.
+Thought to be native to Central Mexico, it migrated into the United States from Mexico in the late 19th century and had infested all U.S. cotton-growing areas by the 1920s, devastating the economy and society centered on King Cotton in the American South.
 During the late 20th century, it became a serious pest in South America as well.
-Since 1978, the Boll Weevil Eradication Program in the U.S. allowed full-scale cultivation to resume in many regions.
+Since 1978, the Boll Weevil Eradication Program in the U.S. has allowed full-scale cultivation to resume in many regions.

 Description

-The adult insect has a long snout, a grayish color, and is usually less than 6 mm in length.
+The adult insect has a long rostrum ("snout"), a grayish color, and is usually less than 6 mm in length.